How Big Is 17 Millimeters

 The best way to understand the size of 17 millimeters is through comparison.
 While it’s too small to easily grasp, we can use everyday objects to establish a mental picture.

 • The width of a standard paperclip: A typical paperclip is around 10-12 millimeters wide.
-Therefore, 17 millimeters is slightly longer than a single paperclip.
+Because of this, 17 millimeters is slightly longer than a single paperclip.

 • The thickness of a few stacked credit cards: A standard credit card is approximately 1 millimeter thick.
 Stacking 17 credit cards would give you a visual representation of 17 millimeters.